SebuBergman/Mobiiliohjelmointi_lopputyo/README.md

 Pixel Ratings was created during the Mobile Programming (Mobiiliohjelmointi) course at Haaga-Helia University of Applied Sciences in the autumn of 2022.

-Pixel Ratings is a React Native mobile app where a user can search for movies and rate them or add them to a playlist.
-The app also shows popular movie (right now) on the homescreen.
+Pixel Ratings is a React Native mobile app where a user can search for movies and rate them or add them to a watchlist.
+The app also shows popular movies and upcoming movies on the homescreen.
 The movies are fetched from [The Movie Database](https://www.themoviedb.org/documentation/api).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>